 In 1951, Lady Greta Coles introduced the Schipperke into Victoria, Australia.
 From the UK she imported a dog and bitch, Ch Classic of Winjones and Penelope of Spenwood with which she founded her 'Rhondda' Kennel.
 In 1956 she imported another dog and bitch.
 Most Australian kennels go back to these original imports.

-By the end of 1988, another 24 imports owned by various people had joined the original four, creating a solid ground on which to base our Australian Schipperkes.
+By 1988, another 24 imports owned by various people had joined the original four, creating a solid ground on which to base our Australian Schipperkes.
 These included another 11 from UK, 3 from USA and 10 from NZ[4a].

 The Schipperke Today